railsware/Sleipnir/README.md

 **Note: it is experimental way**

-**Current build from CocoaPods does not work on iPhone Simulator, but works for OSX and iOS Devices**
+**Current build does not work on iPhone Simulator, but works for OSX and iOS Devices**

-It will work well with pure Swift project, but it won't work in case you mix Swift and ObjC.
+It will work well with pure Swift project, but it won't work in case you mix Swift and ObjC.<br>
 Swift compiler recognizes custom built framework without any issues, but when you're including auto-generated header "ProjectName-Swift.h" it tries to include the framework into ObjC universe, which currently does not work.

 ## Usage sample